bcgov/bctw-api/bctw-api/doc/bctw_roles_and_permissions.md

 #### Administrator
 * When a manager submits a permission request, the admin receives an email containing the details of the request.
-* By visiting the Manage -> Requests page, an admin can see a list of current requests that owners have submitted.
+* By visiting the Manage -> Requests page, an admin can see a list of current requests that managers have submitted.
 * a _request_ consists of:
     * a list of email addresses (or user IDs)
     * a list of permission-animal JSON objects.
 Ex: `[{"animal_id": "1232-2222-2222", "permission_type": "view"}]`